The Doomsday Argument

 Since the dawn of human civilization roughly 10,000 years ago, approximately 117 billion modern humans have been born.
 Yet remarkably, over 8 billion of them — a staggering 7% of all humans who have ever existed — are alive right now.
 We are exhausting our statistical "volume of sentience" at an exponential rate.

-"A theory that implies humanity's future population will be trillions upon trillions creates an overwhelming statistical improbability that you would have been born this astonishingly early."
+"A theory that implies humanity's future population will be trillions upon trillions must explain why we find ourselves this early in the count."

 The Great Filter Approaches